"How can we afford to pay for the cost of BIG government if we do not raise taxes?"

 The cost of government is out of control!
 Our government is now spending nearly a 1 trillion dollars a year, MORE THAN IT TAKES IN.

 The total accumulated US National debt since our founding was 10.6 trillion in January 2009 when Obama took office.
-Five and half years later under the Obama Administration, the US national debt is now over 19 TRILLION and counting FAST.
+Eight years later under the Obama Administration, the US national debt was 20 TRILLION.

 The 17 trillion in debt is not counting our unfunded liabilities like social security, Medicare, prescription drugs, national healthcare or public pensions.
 The actual US national debt is well over 71 TRILLION, when counting unfunded liabilities.